JYL123/AI_In_Finance/README.md

   Server is [Express](https://stackoverflow.com/a/12616205/9243701) web application framework with `node.js`. `Express` is used to route data from database to be displayed to react webpage.

-* Database
+* Database (via terminal)

   In this project, the database is [MongoDB](https://en.wikipedia.org/wiki/MongoDB), which is an open source, and leading [NoSQL DB](https://www.mongodb.com/nosql-inline).
+In this project, we statically save trained data (stock and its price) into the database, and user can retrieve the price from the interface with `get` url.

-* Machine learning
+* Machine learning/Python_data

   Machine learning part is to supply the stock price number needed in the frontend.
 The algorithm will be referenced from [this website](https://lilianweng.github.io/lil-log/2017/07/08/predict-stock-prices-using-RNN-part-1.html).
+In this reference post, the neura network used is [RNN](https://en.wikipedia.org/wiki/Recurrent_neural_network).
+This is because `RNN` is preferred for sequencial data, and stock prices are a series of time sequential data.

+  `Please note that the data is not trained in this project.
+However it can be done by following the above blog and modify according in python_data folder in this project.`

 ## Get started
 1. `cd frontend`

 2. `npm start`

 3. Enter `Date` and `Stock` to predict

 4. Press `Predict Price`

+## Access database

+Please refer to [this page](https://github.com/JYL123/AI_In_Finance/tree/master/server) -> `With MongoDB (on terminal)`

 ## Install as a module